Stagecoach South: Stagecoach in Hants & Surrey

 Stagecoach in Hants & Surrey operates from depots in Aldershot and in Peasmarsh, just outside of Guildford.
 Since 2022 it has also operated from the former Arriva depot in Guildford.
 It is made up of Alder Valley's remaining operations, taken over by Stagecoach on 26 October 1992.
 The company operates a number of routes across Hampshire and Surrey, serving Aldershot, Camberley, Farnborough, Godalming, and Guildford.

 In 2002, a number 22 Stagecoach bus, operating a journey from Aldershot to the Old Dean estate, was hijacked by two armed men.

 On 9 February 2009, the route 1 was upgraded to Goldline status with 14 new Enviro300 vehicles.

 Following the Countryliner bus company entering administration, in October 2012 Stagecoach took back route 46 that it lost in the last tendering round the previous month, as well as Surrey County Council school routes on an emergency basis until July 2013.

 Stagecoach stepped in to take control of the route 94 between Bracknell and Camberley, after First Beeline proposed to close its bus depot in Bracknell and withdraw most of its services in the area from Saturday 29 August 2015.
 However, the company later withdrew the service from 12 March 2016 over its loss-making nature.

 Stagecoach South opened a new depot at Peasmarsh in October 2015, which oversaw the relocation of several south Surrey bus routes from Aldershot and Haslemere to the new depot.

 On 31 December 2016, Stagecoach took over Abellio Surrey's former route 515 (running between Guildford and Kingston upon Thames) following the company's departure from Surrey operations, renumbering it as the 715 in homage to the former Green Line Coaches route that ran on the same section.
 To launch the new route, a heritage AEC Routemaster bus ran duplicate journeys, provided by the London Bus Museum.
-The 715 was later passed to Falcon Coaches from 26 August 2023 following tender changes.
+The 715 was later passed to Falcon Buses from 26 August 2023 following tender changes.

 After the takeover of Fleet Buzz, the Hants & Surrey division maintained a presence in Reading until 16 April 2018, when the route 7 was split and Reading Buses took over the northern section to Fleet.
 As part of the deal, two Stagecoach vehicles were sold to Reading Buses.